6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Open Research Challenges

 \subsection{Efficient NF Algorithms}

-Most traditional localization algorithms have been developed for \ac{ff} configurations and follow a pragmatic two-step approach (i.e., intermediate geometric parameters such as delay and \ac{aoa} followed by position estimation).
-In \ac{nf}, due to the \ac{swm}, the maximum likelihood estimator can be adopted for direct positioning, which suffers from high complexity and sensitivity to model mismatches (e.g., hardware impairments, partial blockage, diffraction of signals around objects).
-Alternative algorithms, such as compressive sensing, atomic norm minimization, cumulant-based algorithms, and two-step-style approximation are proposed, whose performances in the NF require comprehensive evaluation and comparison.
-Regarding the sensing scenario, SNS requires extra effort in modeling for extended target localization and passive target sensing. {In general, using a simplified and approximated model can lead to model mismatches and degrade system performance, while NF algorithms offer high accuracy at the expense of high complexities.}
+Most traditional localization algorithms have been developed for \ac{ff} configurations and follow a pragmatic two-step approach (i.e., extracting intermediate geometric parameters such as delay and \ac{aoa} followed by position estimation).
+In the \ac{nf}, due to the \ac{swm}, the maximum likelihood estimator can be adopted for direct positioning.
+Alternative algorithms, such as compressive sensing, atomic norm minimization, cumulant-based algorithms, and two-step-style approximation are proposed.
+Regarding the sensing scenario, SNS requires extra effort in modeling for extended target localization and passive target sensing.
+In general, NF algorithms suffer from high complexity when adopting accurate channel models.
+However, using a simplified and approximated model (e.g., FF model) is sensitive to model mismatches (e.g., hardware impairments, partial blockage, diffraction of signals around objects) and degrades system performance.
+The challenge lies in developing efficient NF algorithms, especially in scenarios where high accuracy and low latency are required.